mre/endler.dev/content/2024/no-matter-what/index.md

 If you already have a "no matter what" rule, you have my deepest respect.

-If not, whether you want to write that book or you want to run that marathon, a good way to make progress towards that goal is to commit to it -- no matter what.
+If not, whether you want to write that book or you want to run that marathon, make it work -- no matter what.